mastalukeremix/Horiseon_Agency_Optimization/README.md

 ## Purpose

-A website that offers a service to help your website be better recoginized by search engines
+A website that offers a service to help your website be better recoginized by search engines.

 ## Built with